osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 ## EDA Part 3: Rank suppliers by performance to highlight those requiring quality improvement or replacement.
 We already know how much of an impact defects and downtime have on the business.
 However, to make targeted improvements for supplier performance, we have to integrate both metrics, total defects/downtime, into a single metric that allows us to easily identify and prioritize underperforming suppliers.
 Thus, we rank suppliers using a supplier score.

 Before we calculate supplier scores using total defects/downtime, we have to standardize these metrics since total defects is measured in units, while total downtime is measured in minutes.
 To standardize these metrics, we calculate the z-scores of both metrics for each unique supplier.
+Also, we filter out all suppliers that have less than 20 orders using the statement `HAVING COUNT(*) >= 20`.
+This is because some suppliers have very few orders while more than half had over 20 orders, which would've skewed the z-score calculations.
+I chose 20 orders as the minimum because the average number of orders in the data was approximately 20.

 The z-score is calculated as $z = \frac{x - \mu}{\sigma}$.
 - $z$ = z-score